adam-r-kowalski/atom/README.md

 ### Machine Learning

-Wave is designed with machine learning in mind.
+Atom is designed with machine learning in mind.
 For expressions allow you to express how models work across a single example rather than dealing with batches.
-Here is a simple linear model implemented in Wave:
+Here is a simple linear model implemented in Atom:

 ```atom
 struct Linear {